-Generally, you'll need a tree with a slim profile that doesn't take up much floor space.
+Generally, you'll need a tree with a slender profile that doesn't take up very much floor area.
 That's probably an obvious statement, but it's one that has to be gotten out of the way before we can continue.

 The Space Problem

-When you live in the kind of apartment that seems like it was made to be more of a walk-in closet for the place next door than a home in its own right, you'll know all about cramped living conditions.
+When you live in the kind of apartment that seems like it was made to be more of a walk-in closet for the place next door than a home in its own right, you'll know all about coping in cramped living conditions.

-For that reason, the rest of this article is devoted to bringing you some examples of what is possible and what you can use to beautify your apartment this Christmas with a suitable tree that is deserving of its place in your small but homely abode.
+For that reason, the rest of this article is devoted to bringing you some examples of what is possible.
+I'll be looking at what you can use to beautify your apartment this Christmas with a suitably compact but great looking tree that is deserving of its place in your small but homely abode.

 Apartment Size Christmas Trees that Don't Take Up Much Space

-I'm sure you don't want a super skinny tree with hardly any substance to it that ends up looking like little more than a broomstick with a few lights and strips of tinsel strewn around it!
+I'm sure you don't want a super skinny tree with hardly any substance to it.
+Especially if it ends up looking like little more than a broomstick with a few lights and strips of tinsel strewn around it!

-This, believe it or not is actually pretty quick, easy and gives you a graphical representation of what you have and what you can spare for that certain decorative centerpiece.
+This, believe it or not is actually pretty quick and easy.
+It will give you an easy-to-read, graphical representation of what you have and what you can spare for that certain decorative centerpiece.

 Start by drawing a rough diagram of your apartment's main room, or the room you are going to be putting the tree in.
 What you are really interested in is the overall floor space you have, what's available and what you need to keep free of obstructions.

-The drawing doesn't have to be draughtsman quality, just a decent sketch will do because you really only need to get a good idea of what you have to work with.
+The drawing doesn't have to be draughtsman quality.
+Just a decent sketch will do.
+That's because you really only need to get a good idea of what you have to work with.

-If you are really pressed for space, you might want to consider a corner tree that is literally a quarter slice of a tree that is designed to fit right into a corner with branches only on the front!
+If you are really pressed for space, you might want to consider a corner tree.
+This is literally a quarter slice of a tree that is designed to fit right into a corner with branches (and lights if it has them) only on the front!

-With a little more space available, you could opt for a half tree that can be placed against any wall in the room and is what is sometimes called a "flatback tree" as it only has branches to the front.
-This allows it to take up only half the space of its full size alternative which I think you can imagine is a great way to maximize your available floor space.
+With a little more space available, you could opt for a "half tree" that can be placed against any wall in the room.
+This is what is sometimes called a "flatback tree" as it only has branches to the front aspect, allowing it to stand flush against a wall.

 The benefits of this kind of option are in the size of the decorated part that can be displayed in the room.

-Some of these slim Christmastrees are actually very decorative and stunning to look at, often out-performing their full size counterparts in the wow factor department when visitors see them for the first time.
+Many of these gorgeous slim Christmas trees are actually very decorative and stunning to look at.
+Surprisingly, they often out-perform their full size counterparts in the "WOW factor" department when visitors set eyes on them for the first time.

 Click the image to the right to see more examples of slim trees like this!